The Enschede Marathon, 1977. Many Scots here: Willie Day, Jim Dingwall, Sandy Keith, Colin Youngson …

 Six Miles: 30:26.0 1967; 10 Miles: 52:04.0 1967

 Ian Donald joined Shettleston Harriers as a Youth (U17) and, in addition to winning the club championship twice, won team gold, silver and bronze in the Edinburgh to Glasgow and National cross-country championships.
-A first class hill runner, he won many of the classic hill races between Goatfell and the West Highlands.
+A first class hill runner, he won many of the classic hill races between Goatfell and the West Highlands and was fourth in the Ben Nevis Race.
 Moving to Clydesdale Harriers in 1964 he was an ever-present in their teams until his untimely death in 1980.
 He ran particularly well in their hill running teams with the Shields brothers, Pat Younger and many more whom he inspired to take up the sport.

 Colin Donnelly (Cambuslang Harriers) – see full profile